sstarzh/vnfmanager/docs/review.rst

                                                              -  RAM: 8GB
                                                              -  Root disk: 160GB

-|networks_setup|                                             Define the following networks and one subnet for each, defined with sufficient IP address space in each network:
+|networks_setup| (Project->Network)                          Define the following networks and one subnet for each, defined with sufficient IP address space in each network:
                                                              For example, a 5Gb or 10Gb network requires a minimum of [insert #] IP addresses for each subnet.

                                                              -  Management network (mgmt) – Configure the VNF Manager and BIG-IP VE management interfaces on this network, specifying at least one DNS server in the subnet configuration.